byjati/byjati.github.io/README.md

-#Minimalist website portfolio.
-#Designed and developed by Sasongko Jati.
+Designed & Developed by Sasongko Jati. </> with love & hosted on GitHub.